Skip to content

 3.2.2 Available Methods

-The SearchGoogle provides the following callable method:
+The GoogleSearchToolkit provides the following callable tool:

 Description: Searches Google for content matching the query.